Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Experiments

 \subsection{Experiment 1: planar points and the height function}

-\begin{itemize} \item The point set $P$ consists of 150 planar points as shown in Figure~\ref{fig:leftright-pc} (left). \item The function $f$ is the height function, i.e. $f(p_x, p_y) = p_y$. \item The homology degree is~1 and $\field=\Z_2$. \item The discretizations are given by restriction to the grids $G_1=\{r_0, \ldots, r_{49}\}\times \{s_0, \ldots, s_{49}\}$ and $G_2 = \{r_4, r_9, \ldots, r_{49}\}\times \{s_4, s_9, \ldots, s_{49}\}$.
+\begin{itemize} \item The point set $P$ consists of 150 planar points as shown in Figure~\ref{fig:leftright-pc} (left). \item The function $f$ is the height function, i.e., $f(p_x, p_y) = p_y$. \item The homology degree is~1 and $\field=\Z_2$. \item The discretizations are given by restriction to the grids $G_1=\{r_0, \ldots, r_{49}\}\times \{s_0, \ldots, s_{49}\}$ and $G_2 = \{r_4, r_9, \ldots, r_{49}\}\times \{s_4, s_9, \ldots, s_{49}\}$.
 The values $r_i$ are chosen such that the difference $r_{i+1}-r_i$ is constant, while the values $s_i$ are selected such that each interval $[s_i, s_{i+1})$ contains the same number of function values. \end{itemize} The point set exhibits three significant holes of varying sizes appearing at different heights.
 Moving from bottom and up we denote these holes by A, B and C, respectively.
 The evolution of these holes in the bifiltration is shown in Figure~\ref{fig:leftright-pc} (right), and the associated signed barcodes of $M|_{G_1}$ and $M|_{G_2}$ are shown in Figure~\ref{fig:leftright-barcode}.

 Let us first consider the coarser grid, whose signed barcode is shown in Figure~\ref{fig:leftright-barcode-2}.
 To the left in the figure there are a several features (indicated by a line of increased thickness) persisting only in the vertical direction.
 These features correspond to tiny loops formed by ``noise'' in the sampling, as can be seen in the first column of Figure~\ref{fig:leftright-pc}~(right).
 The holes A and C are generated at a unique index and therefore each of them gives rise to a single bar in the signed barcode.
 On the other hand, hole B appears at two incomparable indices and therefore gives rise to two rectangles in $\Rec|_{G_2}$ born at incomparable grades, and a rectangle in $\Sec|_{G_2}$ accounting for double counting.
-Although one in general cannot infer a decorated rank decomposition from the ordinary rank invariant, the pattern of the bars suggests a generalized rank decomposition as shown in Figure~\ref{fig:leftright-intervals-2}.
+The pattern of the bars suggests a generalized rank decomposition as shown in Figure~\ref{fig:leftright-intervals-2}.
 We see that these intervals correspond precisely to the supports shown in Figure~\ref{fig:leftright-pc}.
 The existence of a ``single'' feature could be confirmed by computing generalized rank invariants.

 Shifting our focus to the finer grid, the first thing we observe is that the choice of a finer discretization increases the number of bars in the signed barcode.
 This is not surprising as the same feature will now appear at an additional number of incomparable points.
 Again, the collection of bars strongly suggests the features persisting over certain intervals as seen in Figure~\ref{fig:leftright-intervals-1}.